aggie-innovation-platform/Globus-Endpoint-deployment/README.md

 Once globus-connect-server has been logged in to the localhost, please run the second role.
 This role will setup the storage-gateway and collection.

-> ansible-playbook  -i globusinventory -l GlobusNodes -t m3_globus_part2 globusnodes.yml --ask-vault-pass
+> ansible-playbook -v -i globusinventory -l PrimaryGlobusNode -t m3_globus_part2 globusnodes.yml --ask-vault-pass

 .. note::